stevenrobertson/sd-docs/report/filtering.md

   pattern, U-shaped pattern, L-shaped pattern).
 See figures below for depiction.
-  3. Blend colors in pattern areas - The pixels that make make up the vertices of the identified patterns are sampled and blended together.
+  3. Blend colors in pattern areas - The pixels that make make up the vertices of the identified patterns are sampled and blended together.  [@Reshetov2009]

+[TODO: Create image of pixel patterns]

 Notice that more samples do not have to be rendered when using morphological antialiasing.
 The computational resources required to do the above steps are far less than the resources needed to render 4x, 8x, or 16x as many pixels.
 Supersampling will generally produce slightly higher quality results but will not be worth the performance trade-off, especially if real-time rendering is needed. [@Reshetov2009]

-A **window function** is a mathematical function that is zero-valued outside of some chosen interval while manipulating the values inside that interval.
-The simplest window is the rectangular window.
-It simply takes a chunk the portion of the signal fitting inside in the window leaving discontinuities at the edges (unless the signal is entirely within the limits of the window) [6].
-Filter shapes available in flam3 are the Guassian (default), Bell, Blackman, Box, Bspline, Hamming, Hanning, Hermite, Mitchell, Quadratic, and Triangle [8].

 ## Denoising